With Biologist and Filmmaker Jane Atkins

 Please indicate your interest in attending this event on Meetup.com and/or facebook as it helps raise our group’s profile on these sites (Meetup also offers you timely email reminders and an easy way to discover other interesting groups in your area).
 To help you find them, here are the direct links to our event listings on these sites:

 You can also help us promote Dorset Humanists and this event by displaying an A4 poster.
-Download an A4 printable copy here, or email Dave at DHcensus(at)hotmail.co.uk for a PDF.
+Please email Dave at DHcensus(at)hotmail.co.uk for a PDF.

 Click here to view details of other forthcoming and recent events on this website.